ChengHsiangLu/Myofibroblast/README.md

 #### Protein coding genes

 The "allbiotypes.txt" file contains multiple biotypes.
 For the next step, I will only retain the "protein_coding" biotype.
+I will also remove some gene classes that tipically show very noisy or variable gene expression across different samples (e.g histone and ribosomal genes, among others).

 ```